mandymichael/variable-fonts-dev/src/site/posts/grow-decovar-demo.md

 }
 ```

-These are all the elements we need in order to create the effect.
-Most of the hard work is done by the font itself!
+These are all the elements we need in order to create the effect as you can see most of the hard work is done by the font itself so be sure to thank your Type Designers by buying their fonts!

 Have fun and enjoy!